 Just as with your air conditioning system in summer, a failure of your heating system in winter is a real headache.
 No one wants to be freezing in their own home and risk getting sick from the cold.
 It’s also not safe to run space heaters for a long period of time indoors.

 It’s pretty unusual for us to have to worry about freezing pipes here on the Gulf Coast, but it can happen on those rare days when the temperatures dip below freezing.

-A fall tune up can head off many of the causes of a mid-winter heater or furnace breakdown.
-Get the problem identified and fixed in fall, and you’ll sleep peacefully knowing your home is ready for winter.
+A fall tune-up can head off many of the causes of a mid-winter heater or furnace breakdown.
+Get the problem identified and fixed in the fall, and you’ll sleep peacefully knowing your home is ready for winter.

 3. HVAC Energy Efficiency

 Cleaning or replacing your HVAC system’s filters can reduce energy consumption by between 5 and 15%.
 Just think about what a multi-point checklist of routine maintenance checks might be able to do to improve your HVAC system’s functioning and energy efficiency.

 The less energy your air conditioning, ventilation, and heating systems use, the lower your energy bills will be.
 Properly maintained, HVAC systems rarely break down and they tend to last longer on average.
 An HVAC tune-up in the fall and spring will not only save you money on your energy bill but also will delay your having to purchase a new system earlier than you expected.

 A properly serviced HVAC system will keep the indoor air in your home circulating and clean.
 Optional accessories such as UV lights and air scrubbers, which actively clean the air, can be helpful if mold, allergies, or respiratory illnesses affect members of your household.
 Indoor air quality is very important for you and your family’s health.